1953 Milwaukee Braves season: Move of Braves from Boston to Milwaukee

-Construction began on Milwaukee County Stadium in 1950 in hopes of both luring a Major League baseball team and also the Packers football team from Green Bay.
+Construction began on Milwaukee County Stadium in 1950 in hopes of both luring a Major League baseball team, as well as the Green Bay Packers of the National Football League.
 The minor league Milwaukee Brewers were scheduled to begin play at the start of the 1953 season.

-However, in the first move of a Major League team in half a century, on March 18, 1953, the National League approved owner Lou Perini's move of the Braves to Milwaukee 8-0 because of his "fine standing" with the other owners and also because there was an open city for his minor league team then in Milwaukee.
+However, in the first move of a Major League team in half a century, on March 18, 1953, the National League approved owner Lou Perini's move of the Braves to Milwaukee 8–0 because of his "fine standing" with the other owners and also because there was an open city for his minor league team then in Milwaukee.
 The minor league Brewers moved to Toledo, Ohio, and changed their name to the Mudhens.
+The full AP quote about fine standing: "Warren Giles, National League president, repeated again and again that 'Perini's fine standing with the other club owners was the most important reason for their approval.'"

 Braves manager Charlie Grimm had won two minor league pennants while in Milwaukee (one with the Cubs farm team and the second with the Braves farm team in 1951).
 In addition, the Braves organization promoted him from their Milwaukee farm team to the MLB Boston Braves the summer of 1952.
-Furthermore, 21 of 40 players on the Braves starting roster had played at least some of their minor league careers in Milwaukee.
+Furthermore, 21 of 40 players on the Braves' starting roster had played at least some of their minor league careers in Milwaukee.

 Milwaukee County gave the Braves a favorable stadium deal.
 For the first two years, the team would pay only $1,000 a year for the use of Milwaukee County Stadium.
 For the next three years, the team would pay 5% of ticket prices and concessions.
-After that, the rent would be negotiated afresh with the Braves being required open their books.
+After that, the rent would be negotiated afresh, with the Braves being required to open their books.